Pixels HR

-Attrition Alchemy: Transforming Employee Departures into Organizational Growth Potentials
+Attrition Alchemy: Transforming Employee Departures into Organisational Growth Potentials

 Employee attrition is a critical metric for any organisation, representing the rate employees leave the company over a specified period.
 It is an essential aspect of HR management as it directly impacts the organisation’s productivity, morale, and, ultimately, its bottom line.
 This blog will guide the intricacies of attrition rates, including types, calculation methods, and the crucial differences between attrition, retention, and turnover.